Abhijit-CinePhysics/CinePhysicsHQ/worksheets/README.md

 # Worksheets

-This folder will contain CinePhysics worksheets.
+This folder will contain CinePhysicsHQ worksheets.